 Social scientists (and many others) have predicted the end of religion for centuries -a prediction known as secularization thesis.
-However, this prediction has not yet come to pass.
+However, this hypothetical prediction has not yet been emprically validated.
 Still, levels of religiosity vary greatly even within a single society like the United States.
-Here you'll examine those patterns -and it may make you think a little differently about religion.
+Here, you'll examine those patterns -and it may make you think a little differently about religion.

-March 22: Exercise 10: Job Satisfaction
+10. Job Satisfaction